wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 4.1.4.1 =
+* [Fix] A bug was preventing our Export to Excel add-on from working as expected under certain circumstances (mainly WPMU-related).

 = 4.1.4 =
 * [Note] If you have a custom report that is still using the Custom Reports tab, please note that this approach is about to be deprecated.
 We are working on the documentation to explain how to use the new method.